-However, during the 1980s and 1990s, a turbulent period of human history that encompassed the end of the Cold War and the beginning of high-strength weed, the Dutch were producing fighting works of art capable of mugging the Thais and the raging bulls and bears of North America and beyond.
+However, during the 1980s and 1990s, a turbulent period of human history that encompasses the end of the Cold War and beginning of high strength weed, the Dutch were producing fighting works of art capable of mugging the Thais and the raging bulls and bears of North America and beyond.

 Why Holland?
 Of all the fighting folks in old Europe, why the Dutch?
 Why not the Frogs, the Krauts or the have-a-go Lime Juicers for crying out loud?
-It's a good question, fight fans.
-Holland is famous for windmills, canals, reefer bars and red light districts.
-Why was this flat and flood-prone country rocking the Muay Thai and international kickboxing scene with stone killers and super predators with funny sounding names?
+It's a good question fight fans.
+Holland is famous for windmills, canals, reefer bars and red light districts with booty assed hookers.
+Why was this flat and flood prone country rocking the Muay Thai and international kickboxing scene with stone killers and super predators with funny sounding names?
 It's a piece of sporting history that stumps practitioners and fight historians the world over to this very day.

 Here's the answer.
 There wasn't anything funny in the canal water.
 The Dutch kickboxers and Muay Thai fighters were the product of good tutelage.
 The gyms were world class, their pedigree was champion thoroughbred and the coaches were top dogs like Cornelius Hemmers, Eddy Smulders and Thom Harinck.
 Without having to go to Thailand and get beat up by tuk-tuk drivers, Holland was and is the best port for a kick fighter to go and swot up on the nuances and complexities of the eight-limbed art.